EmDuck/Gaming-PC-Building-Guide/README.md

 # EmDuck's Gaming PC Building Guide
 ![image](https://user-images.githubusercontent.com/95573641/145118653-96ac0b4d-adc8-433c-a7fe-7468cf70362d.png)
 ## (THIS IS A GUIDE TARGETED AT GENERAL ATX/MICRO-ATX BUILDS ONLY.
 INFORMATION ABOUT MINI-ITX, CUSTOM WATER COOLING AND SUCH WILL NOT BE FOUND HERE.)
 ### Inspired by [Ozone](https://github.com/ozone3950) and [Arshia's](https://github.com/Arshia1381) guides.
+Special thanks to [PCParadise](https://www.discord.gg/pcparadise) for the awesome support and friendships there.

-**PLEASE READ EVERY STEP AND PIECE OF INFORMATION WITH PRECISION.
-FAILURE TO DO SO WILL LEAD TO POTENTIAL SYSTEM FAILURE, AND THE GUIDE MAKER(S) WILL NOT BE HELD RESPONSIBLE FOR ANY DAMAGE.**
+**PLEASE READ EVERY STEP AND PIECE OF INFORMATION CAREFULLY.
+FAILURE TO DO SO WILL LEAD TO POTENTIAL SYSTEM FAILURE, AND THE GUIDE MAKER WILL NOT BE HELD RESPONSIBLE FOR ANY REPROCUSSIONS.**

 Hello there!
 Welcome to the wonderful world of custom PC building.
 Don't worry, this is easy.
 It's basically legos but for adults.